1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 The Philadelphia Mint produced 929,360,000 Roosevelt dimes in 1964 without a mint mark, making this one of the most abundant mintages in American coinage history.

-According to professional population data, regular strike 1964 no mint mark dimes show considerable scarcity in high grades.
+According to PCGS CoinFacts, regular strike 1964 no mint mark dimes are very common in most grades and can be purchased close to metal content value through MS64.
 Price guidance indicates MS66 examples trade around $26, while MS67 specimens command $200.
-The rarity escalates significantly at MS67+ ($1,250) with Full Band (FB) designation and MS68 ($8,500), with only one MS68 example certified by among over 1,000 submissions at lower grades.
+The rarity escalates significantly at MS67+ ($1,250) with Full Band (FB) designation, and MS68 ($8,500) ā with only one MS68 example certified among over 1,000 submissions at lower grades.

-The Full Band (FB) designation represents the pinnacle of strike quality for 1964 dimes.
-To qualify for FB status, both the horizontal bands at the top and bottom of the torch and the vertical separation lines must be completely visible and unbroken—a feature achieved only with exceptional die sharpness and striking pressure.
+The Full Band (FB) designation ā or “Full Torch” (FT) at NGC ā represents the pinnacle of strike quality for 1964 dimes.
+To qualify for PCGS’s FB status, both the horizontal bands at the top and bottom of the torch must be completely separated with no significant cuts or marks across them.
+NGC’s FT standard is stricter: it also requires that the vertical lines within the torch body show full separation, meaning a coin can earn PCGS FB but still fail NGC FT.

 1964 No Mint Mark Dime Price/Grade Chart